 Three regions of the mtDNA can be analyzed – HVR1, HVR2 and the coding region.
 Profiles were generated for all three regions for the skeletal remains discovered in Leicester and for Michael Ibsen and Wendy Duldig.

 The skeletal mtDNA profile was a perfect match to the mtDNA profile of Ibsen.
 There was only a single base pair difference when compared to Duldig.
 Since this mtDNA profile is extremely rare, the positive match provides strong genetic evidence that the remains indeed belong to King Richard III.

 Attempts to confirm the identification using Y-DNA

-The researchers also analyzed the paternally inherited Y-DNA from King Richard III’s skeletal remains, hoping to provide further genetic evidence that the remains had been correctly identified.
+The researchers next analyzed the paternally inherited Y-DNA from King Richard III’s skeletal remains.
+They were hoping to provide further genetic evidence that the remains had been correctly identified.
 Based on published sources for ennobled and titled lineages, five living paternal line descendants of Henry Somerset (5th Duke of Beaufort) were identified.
 According to historical family trees, Henry Somerset and King Richard III share a common paternal ancestor – King Edward III.
 This means that any paternal descendants of Henry Somerset, including the five analyzed in this study, should share the same Y-DNA profile as King Richard III.

-However, this was not the case.
-Four of the individuals have the same Y-DNA profile, but it was different from the profile of King Richard III.
+But, this was not the case.
+Four of the individuals tested had the same Y-DNA profile, but it was different from the profile of King Richard III.
 The fifth individual (referred to as Somerset 3) had a Y-DNA profile that was entirely different from the other four.
-So this means that at least two non-paternity events (infidelity) have occurred somewhere creating false paternal lineages.
+This means that at least two non-paternity events (infidelity) have occurred somewhere creating false paternal lineages.